Here are my favorite lights of all time.

 Do You Have To Have a Light on a Fish Tank?

-Fish require periods of light as well as periods of darkness and lighting provides a way for you to simulate this.
+Fish require periods of light and periods of darkness and lighting, which provides a way for you to simulate this.

-In my opinion, in order to provide a healthy environment for you fish you need a light on a fish tank.
+To provide a healthy environment for your fish, you need a light on a fish tank.

-However, to be 100% accurate the light that is placed on top of your tank is more for the plants in your tank or for viewing plesure.
+However, to be 100% accurate, the light placed on top of your tank is more for the plants in your tank or for viewing pleasure.

-As described in the video below you don’t actually need a light for you fish and they can likely get enough ambient light from the room they are in.
+As described in the video below, you don’t need a light for your fish, and they can likely get enough ambient light from the room they are in.

 Do Aquarium Fish Like Light?